shikharbhardwaj/dotfiles/README.md

 # dotfiles

 Settings and configuration for my development environment.
 These include my `vim` settings and plugins, `zsh` and `tmux` stuff and templates for projects.
 Will change over time as stuff gets added or removed.

 ## Usage

-This is used on a Ubuntu machine.
-Place the folders (prefixing a `.` to the name) in your home folder and hopefully everything should work.
-Follow the instructions for [YCM](https://github.com/Valloric/YouCompleteMe).
-Happy hacking!
+Install the following :

+  * `gnome-terminal`
+  * `zsh`
+  * `tmux`
+  * `Vim`
+  * `Git`

+__WARNING__: Running `install.sh` will replace config files for the software listed above.
+Read the script before executing.

+Clone the git repository into a local folder and run `install.sh`.

+Run vim and type in `:PluginInstall`.

+Follow the steps for installing [YCM](https://github.com/Valloric/YouCompleteMe).